-The former Wolfe Street warehouse in Baltimore, Maryland’s historic Fell’s Point neighborhood is being transformed into The Pennant – a new multifamily, waterfront community.
+The former Wolfe Street warehouse in Baltimore, Maryland’s historic Fell’s Point neighborhood is being transformed into Elms Fells Point (formally known as The Pennant) – a new multifamily, waterfront community.
 McLaren Engineering Group is working with architecture firm, Hord Coplan Macht and general contractors, Chesapeake Contracting Group to provide structural and marine engineering services for this part adaptive reuse, part new construction residential complex.

 The planned 285-unit structure, developed by Elm Street Development, will partially re-purpose the site’s existing two-story Wolfe Street warehouse.
 The conversion will create a parking garage, fitness center, residential entry, and storage space.
 Atop the existing structure, a three-story wood-framed vertical addition will be erected.
 The add-on to the existing levels will comprise of studio, junior one-bedroom, one-bedroom, one-bedroom and den, and two-bedroom units.
 These residential units will be set back from the existing warehouse parapet per the goals of the Fells Point Urban Renewal Plan and feature private terraces.

 Part of the existing warehouse will be razed and a 5-story, 307,500 sf wood-framed addition will be erected on the existing foundations.
 The building will house a leasing center, main amenity space, and 23 new 4-story townhomes.
 McLaren designed the new construction at the razed existing building footprint to allow for the reuse of the foundations.
 The addition will house 20,000 sf of amenity space.
 This will include a courtyard, multiple community spaces, and lounges as well as a bike shop.
 Our team also developed drawings for a demolition bid package, to create room for this new space.